Dany Jiménez

-Dany Jiménez (born December 23, 1993) is a Dominican professional baseball pitcher for the Oakland Athletics of Major League Baseball (MLB).
-He has previously played in MLB for the San Francisco Giants.
+Dany Jiménez (born December 23, 1993) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants and Oakland Athletics.

 Career

 Toronto Blue Jays

 Jiménez signed with the Toronto Blue Jays as an international free agent on August 6, 2015.
 He spent the 2015 season with the Dominican Summer League Blue Jays, going 1–0 with a 5.19 ERA over 8 2/3 innings.
 He split the 2016 season between the DSL and the Rookie-level Gulf Coast League Blue Jays, going a combined 3–2 with a 2.72 ERA over 46 1/3 innings in which he struck out 48 batters.
-He split the 2017 season between the GCL and the Short SeasonA Vancouver Canadians, going a combined 2–3 with a 5.49 ERA over 19 2/3 innings in which he struck out 24 batters.
+He split the 2017 season between the GCL and the Low–A Vancouver Canadians, going a combined 2–3 with a 5.49 ERA over 19 2/3 innings in which he struck out 24 batters.

-Jiménez spent the 2018 season with the ClassA Lansing Lugnuts, transitioning to being a full-time relief pitcher, going 6–2 with 13 saves and a 3.84 ERA and 80 strikeouts over 63 1/3 innings (averaging 11.4 strikeouts per nine innings).
-He split the 2019 season between the AdvancedA Dunedin Blue Jays and the Double-A New Hampshire Fisher Cats, going a combined 7–3 with 10 saves and a 2.59 ERA and 90 strikeouts over 59 innings (averaging 14.2 strikeouts per nine innings).
+Jiménez spent the 2018 season with the Single–A Lansing Lugnuts, transitioning to being a full-time relief pitcher, going 6–2 with 13 saves and a 3.84 ERA and 80 strikeouts over 63 1/3 innings (averaging 11.4 strikeouts per nine innings).
+He split the 2019 season between the High–A Dunedin Blue Jays and the Double-A New Hampshire Fisher Cats, going a combined 7–3 with 10 saves and a 2.59 ERA and 90 strikeouts over 59 innings (averaging 14.2 strikeouts per nine innings).

 San Francisco Giants

 On December 12, 2019, Jiménez was selected by the San Francisco Giants in the 2019 Rule 5 draft.
 He made his major league debut on July 23, 2020, pitching a scoreless 1/3 inning against the Los Angeles Dodgers.
-Jiménez was designated for assignment on July 30.
+In two games, he faced eight batters and allowed one run and three walks in 1 1/3 innings pitched.
+Jiménez was designated for assignment by San Francisco on July 30.

 Toronto Blue Jays (second stint)

-On August 2, Jiménez cleared waivers and was returned to the Blue Jays organization.
+On August 2, 2020, Jiménez cleared waivers and was returned to the Toronto Blue Jays organization.
+He did not play in another game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Oakland Athletics

-On December 10, 2020, the Oakland Athletics selected Jiménez in the second round of the Rule5 draft.
+On December 10, 2020, the Oakland Athletics selected Jiménez in the second round of the Rule 5 draft.
+He struggled to a 6.00 ERA with three strikeouts in three innings pitched across three spring training appearances.

-Toronto Blue Jays (third stint)

-On March 15, 2021, Jiménez was returned to the Blue Jays and invited to Spring Training as a non-roster invitee.
+On March 15, 2021, Jiménez was again returned to the Blue Jays organization and invited to spring training as a non-roster invitee.
 Jiménez spent the 2021 season with the Triple-A Buffalo Bisons.
-He made 39 appearances for them, going 3-3 with a 2.22 ERA and 79 strikeouts.
+In 39 appearances for Buffalo, he went 3-3 with a 2.22 ERA and 79 strikeouts and 3 saves in 44 2/3 innings of work.
 On October 5, Jiménez elected free agency.

+Oakland Athletics